Shaaali/identity-apps/docs/guides/authentication/conditional-auth/group-based-template.md

-# Add group-based authentication (Adaptive MFA)
+# Add MFA based on user group

-You can enable a more secure login flow for users that belong to specific groups by applying the **Group-Based** conditional authentication template to your application.
+You can enable a more secure login flow for users that belong to specific groups by applying the **Group-Based** conditional authentication template for **Adaptive MFA**.
 This template enables two-factor authentication with TOTP for users who belong to the user groups you specify.

 ## Scenario